miickel/flutter_particle_clock/README.md

 Building this was a bit of a struggle as I'm not very good with math, but the framework and the developer experience (hot reload, in particular) helped me out a lot.
 Being able to iterate quickly is a great way to learn new things.
 I guess the code could be improved in several ways, both in terms of elegance and performance.
 However, I've managed to easily stay far below the 16ms/frame benchmark (average 5ms/frame on my iPad while debugging).
 Flutter's rendering engine performs fantastically, even with my horrible math! 😅

+**Visit [Ultimate Machine](https://ultimatemachine.se/articles/how-i-created-a-particle-clock-and-won-the-flutterclock-challenge/) for a detailed write-up on how this was built.**

 ## Highlights

   - 🎨 Randomly selects color palettes while still maintaining legibility at all times.